madeyexz/youtube2transcripts/README.md

 Interviewer: Yeah.
 ```
-So it does transcript the video, and also identifies the speaker.
+So it does transcript the video, and also identify the speaker.

 ## Features